mollyng/mollyng.github.io/about.md

 ---

 <br/>
-The best way to contact me is via email! mollyng {at} umich.edu
+The best way to contact me is via email! please send emails to mollyng {at} umich.edu

 <br/>
 <hr/>